 Summary : Traverse the depth and breadth of the iconic Bering Strait and venture deep into the two distinct worlds it joins.
 Encounter the rich culture of Provideniya, “the Gateway to the Arctic,” before exploring the Pribilof Islands, a naturalist’s paradise.
 From those lively breeding grounds continue on to explore the dynamic history, culture, and natural wonders of the remote islands along Alaska’s rugged coast.
-Visit to Katmai National Park, one of the premier brown bear viewing areas in the world and a unique petrified forest round out this immersive travel expedition.
+Visit Katmai National Park, one of the premier brown bear viewing areas in the world, and a unique petrified forest to round out this immersive expedition.